-The HT/HOS will immediately provide the following information, in writing, to the parents of an excluded pupil:

-- The reason(s) for the exclusion - The length of a fixed-term exclusion or, for a permanent exclusion, the fact that it is permanent - Information about the parents' right to make representations about the exclusion to the governing board and how the pupil may be involved in this - Where there is a legal requirement for the governing board to meet to consider the reinstatement of a pupil, and that parents have a right to attend a meeting, be represented at a meeting (at their own expense) and to bring a friend - The HT/HOS will also notify parents by the end of the afternoon session on the day their child is excluded that for the first 5 school days of an exclusion, or until the start date of any alternative provision where this is earlier, parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
-Parents may be given a fixed penalty notice or prosecuted if they fail to do this - If an alternative provision is being arranged, the following information will be included when notifying parents of an exclusion: - The start date for any provision of full-time education that has been arranged - The start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant. - The address at which the provision will take place - Any information required by the pupil to identify the person they should report to on the first day - Where this information on alternative provision is not reasonably ascertainable by the end of the afternoon session, it may be provided in a subsequent notice, but it will be provided no later than 48 hours before the provision is due to start.
-The only exception to this is where alternative provision is to be provided before the sixth day of exclusion, in which case the information can be provided with less than 48 hours' notice with parents' consent
+- 11.4.1The HT/HOS will immediately provide the following information, in writing, to the parents of a suspended pupil - The reason(s) for the; suspension - The length of a suspension or, for a permanent exclusion, the fact that it is permanent; - Information about the parents' right to make representations about the suspension/ exclusion to the governing board and how the pupil may be involved in this; - Where there is a legal requirement for the governing board to meet to consider the reinstatement of a pupil, and that parents have a right to attend a meeting, be represented at a meeting (at their own expense) and to bring a friend; - The HT/HOS will also notify parents by the end of the afternoon session on the day their child is excluded that for the first 5 school days of an exclusion, or until the start date of any alternative provision where this is earlier, parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
+Parents may be given a fixed penalty notice or prosecuted if they fail to do this; - If an alternative provision is being arranged, the following information will be included when notifying parents of an exclusion: - the start date for any provision of full-time education that has been arranged; - the start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant; - the address at which the provision will take place; - any information required by the pupil to identify the person they should report to on the first day - Where this information on alternative provision is not reasonably ascertainable by the end of the afternoon session, it may be provided in a subsequent notice, but it will be provided no later than 48 hours before the provision is due to start.
+The only exception to this is where alternative provision is to be provided before the sixth day of exclusion, in which case the information can be provided with

-8. 6 Pupil support
+12 Pupil support

-The school recognises its legal duty under the Equality Act 2010 to prevent pupils with a protected characteristic from being at a disadvantage.
-Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of the pupil.

-The school's special educational needs coordinator will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.

-Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.

-When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child as required.
+- 12.1 The school recognises its legal duty under the Equality Act 2010 to prevent pupils with a protected characteristic from being at a disadvantage.
+Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of the pupil. - 12.2 The school's special educational needs coordinator will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met. - 12.3 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs. - 12.4 When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child as required.
 We will work with parents to create the plan and review it on a regular basis.

-9.1 Pupil transition
+13 Pupil Transition

-To ensure a smooth transition to the next year, pupils have transition sessions with the school, their new teacher(s) and key staff.
+- 13.1 To ensure a smooth transition to the next year, pupils have transition sessions with the school, their new teacher(s) and key staff.
 In addition, staff members hold transition meetings.
-These are in line with a city-wide agreed approach to transition.

-To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues may be transferred to relevant staff at the start of the term or year.
+These are in line with a citywide agreed approach to transition. - 13.2 To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues may be transferred to relevant staff at the start of the term or year.
 Information on behaviour issues may also be shared with new settings for those pupils transferring to other schools.